smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

     }
 ```

-This happens in production code if ir fails to find the connected RouterService.
+This happens when it fails to find the RouterService that is connected with head unit.
-If legacyMode is required for backward compatibility, the proposed solution is to add a flag to MultiplexTransportConfig, which indicates legacyMode is allowed or not:
+If legacyMode is required for backward compatibility, the proposed solution is to add a flag to MultiplexTransportConfig, and enable legacy mode when it is requested by an app:
 ```java
 public class MultiplexTransportConfig extends BaseTransportConfig{
     boolean legacyModeAllowed = false; // disallow LegacyMode by default.